 Progesterone after Pregnancy

-Following the birth of the placenta, progesterone levels descend rapidly, allowing prolactin to begin producing milk in the mother's body.
+Following the birth of the placenta, progesterone levels descend rapidly, allowing prolactin to begin producing milk.
 Prolactin levels decline within two weeks for women who choose not to breastfeed and remain elevated for lactating women.

 It is reported that within three days of post-partum, progesterone levels are undetectable, and progesterone production is not reestablished until the first menses post-partum.